ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

 a managed node (host) to be managed with Ansible.

-`Samples`_ that contains multiple example playbooks are included in the `CICS samples repository`_.
+`Samples`_ that contains multiple example playbooks are included in the `Ansible Z playbook repository`_.
 The sample playbooks are for reference and can be run with the ``ansible-playbook`` command with some modification to their **inventory**, **ansible.cfg** and **group_vars** as well as updates to their module parameters to reference your CICS artifacts and configuration.